epistoteles/TensorHue/README.md

 > t.viz() has been deprecated.
 Please use tensorhue.viz(t) instead.

 > [!WARNING]
 > TensorHue is currently in alpha.
-Expect bugs.
 We appreciate any feedback!

 # TensorHue - tensors, visualized